University at Buffalo School of Law, The State University of New York

 Our innovative Cross-Border Legal Studies LLM Program, one of the first of its kind in the United States, recognizes the increasingly global nature of legal practice and the need for skilled attorneys to guide clients through their cross-border interactions.
 Located just 20 minutes from Canada, the United States’ largest trading partner, the School of Law is uniquely situated to provide students with exposure to cross-border legal issues both inside and outside the classroom.
 A strong network of alumni based in Buffalo, New York, and Ontario, Canada, engage in a wide range of cross-border legal practice, including trade, tax, immigration, real estate, and corporate and transactional work.
 These practitioners serve as community partners in the program and informal mentors to LLM students throughout the course of their studies.
 In addition, each student is assigned an academic advisor to provide one-on-one guidance throughout the program.

-Applicants for the Advanced Standing Two-Year JD and LLM programs must create an LLM account with LSAC.
-There is one Buffalo graduate application, and within the application you select the program to which you wish to apply.
+Applicants across all programs must apply through LSAC.
+Advanced Standing Two-Year JD applicants will apply through the JD portal, and applicants for the LLM and JSD will apply through the LLM portal.
+Within the application, you select the program to which you wish to apply.
 Applicants must submit a personal statement, résumé or CV, two letters of recommendation, and transcripts.
+JSD applicants will also need to supply a research proposal.
 Nonnative speakers of English must provide language test score results.
 We look for scores of 90 on the TOEFL IBT and 7.0 on the IELTS.
 Applications are reviewed on a rolling basis.

 Applying to law school is a significant undertaking, and the most successful candidates are those who prepare well in advance.
 Securing transcripts from universities and favorable letters of recommendation from professors and employment supervisors can take time.
 Your personal statement should be carefully written to make the case for why you are right for the program to which you are applying.
 If you are a foreign-trained lawyer and you’re thinking about taking the New York bar exam, you should consider requesting an eligibility determination at the same time as you apply to LLM programs.
 This way, you only request documents from your school once.
 Give yourself time to prepare the best possible application for admission.